 Custom Libraries

-Custom libraries are not stored in the app folder because they are not autoloaded by Leaf MVC.
-Instead, you can store them in the lib folder which Leaf will then pick up.
-Things are done this way because you may not always have a library that follows an autoloadable structure and may need to be required manually.
+Custom libraries aren’t stored in the app folder because Leaf MVC doesn’t autoload them by default.
+Instead, store them in the lib folder, and Leaf will pick them up.
+This allows flexibility, especially when working with libraries that don’t follow an autoloadable structure and need to be required manually.

 Autoloading Libraries